 - Press S or + to stop or restart an automatic slideshow

 - Press Esc or Ctrl+Break or–to finish a slideshow

+8) Don’t let the crowd see your crowded desktop.
 Another way to show off your PowerPoint skills is to jump right into a slideshow by naming your finished product with a .PPS or .PPSX extension.
-That way when you double click it, it opens directly in the Slideshow window, not PowerPoint’s standard edit mode.
+That way when you double-click it, it opens directly in the Slideshow window, not PowerPoint’s standard edit mode.

+9) Take a little extra time for a second (or third) run-through.
 Even when you think you have your PowerPoint done, give it another look (or three)—especially after you take a break from it and let things marinate for a bit.
 One of the biggest benefits of extra editing, updating, and enhancing is that you can spend more time looking at the big picture of your presentation.
-Which leads us to our final point…
+This leads us to our final point…

+10) Tell a cohesive story.
 A good PowerPoint presentation contains more than just an intro slide, a closing slide, and a bunch of filler in between.
-Make sure each slide ties in to your narrative and contributes to your overall goal, which should be to make a compelling argument about your topic of choice.
+Make sure each slide ties into your narrative and contributes to your overall goal, which should be to make a compelling argument about your topic of choice.
 Follow this last recommendation and everyone will walk away from your slideshow with a good idea of what you were trying to accomplish (and maybe even invite you to present again in the near future!)

 Looking for more ways to elevate your use of common applications like PowerPoint, Word, Excel, or QuickBooks?
 CMIT Solutions can help your business enhance efficiency and boost productivity with trusted advice, proactive monitoring, multi-layered security, reliable data backup, and much more.
 Contact us today—we worry about IT so you don’t have to.